Queen & Slim

 Time Out says

-Criminal lovers on the run will always find safe refuge on American movie screens, where directors as diverse as Arthur Penn (Bonnie and Clyde), Steven Spielberg (The Sugarland Express) and Terrence Malick (Badlands) all had major breakouts with the subgenre.
-Now the Bronx-born Melina Matsoukas – a visually gifted filmmaker best known for Beyoncé’s 'Formation' video – joins their company with this atmospheric, impressively serious feature debut, one that only falters via some boneheaded plot choices (the story and screenplay are by James Frey and Lena Waithe).
-Playing characters that are unnamed throughout the movie, Jodie Turner-Smith and Get Out’s Daniel Kaluuya find themselves pulled over, post-first date, by a virulently racist cop.
-One gun struggle later, the pair is barreling out of town, uncertain of what to do.
+From ‘True Romance’ to ‘Badlands’, criminal lovers on the run have found safe haven on movie screens.
+Now Melina Matsoukas – a visually gifted filmmaker best known for Beyoncé’s ‘Formation’ video – adds to the canon with this atmospheric, impressively serious debut drama.
+Playing characters that are unnamed throughout the movie, Jodie Turner-Smith and Daniel Kaluuya find themselves pulled over, post-first date, by a virulently racist cop.
+One struggle over a gun later and they’re on the lam, uncertain of what to do.

 Cast and crew